MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 Users of other browsers are redirected via reverse proxy to Defender for Cloud Apps.
 Those browsers display an `*.mcas.ms` suffix in the link's URL.
 For example, if the app URL is `myapp.com`, the app URL is updated to `myapp.com.mcas.ms`.

-This article describes app control in Defender for Cloud Apps through [Microsoft Entra Conditional Access](/entra/identity/conditional-access/overview) policies.
+This article describes Conditional Access app control in Defender for Cloud Apps through [Microsoft Entra Conditional Access](/entra/identity/conditional-access/overview) policies.

 ## Activities in Conditional Access app control